Terms of Service

 We will need to re-verify your identity before re-engaging you as a client.

-9.1 Crunch2: In order to receive Crunch2 referrals any eligible referee must make the identity of their referrer known during the signup process (either through automated tracking on our website, manually entering a Crunch2 Code during registration, or notifying an Adviser during signup).
-Once signup is complete and a client's account is active a Crunch2 referral code cannot be attributed to them, so a referral payout will not be possible.
+9.1 Client Referral Scheme: In order to participate in the Client Referral Scheme any eligible referee must make the identity of their referrer known during the signup process (either through automated tracking on our website, manually entering the Client Referral Code during registration, or notifying an Adviser during signup).
+If a referral code cannot be attributed, no pay out will be made.
+Otherwise, referral pay-outs will commence after the referee’s Crunch Account has been enabled for a period of, at least, one month.

-9.2 Metro Bank: Metro Bank provide a number of business bank accounts and whilst we can offer some assistance with understanding the different type of certain accounts the decision of which accounts are suitable for your purposes remains solely with you.
+9.2 Metro Bank: Metro Bank offers a number of business bank accounts and, whilst we can provide some assistance with understanding the different type of certain accounts, the decision of which accounts are suitable for your purposes remains solely with you.

 9.3 These bank accounts can be set up directly with Metro Bank or via an approved introducer appointed to them.
 Where requested by you we will act as introducer.